About Our Alaskan Malamute Puppies

 Breeding Rights and AKC Registration

 We do not offer breeding rights or AKC registration with the standard purchasing of our pups.
 All of our adult dogs who are/will produce litters are registered with the AKC.
-Information on all our dogs, and their lineages, can be found here on our website.
+Information on all our dogs, and their lineages, can be found here on our website or by contacting us directly.
 There are many unscrupulous individuals looking to breed without going through the proper channels, and we must protect ourselves and our lines from being stolen and/or abused.
 Our puppies are sold as companions only.
 Due to the nature of these types of purchases, it is not necessary to register puppies in order to prove their pedigree.
 If AKC limited registration is requested, there is an additional fee, and you must wait until the puppy has been spay/neutered before those papers will be given.
 Proof of spay and neuter along with contact information of veterinarian who performs the surgery must be provided.
 We suggest waiting until the pup reaches sexual maturity, approx 17 months, before spay/neuter.
 Breeders who are interested in breeding rights must provide their full legal names, the name of their kennel, and will be expected to answer questions regarding their breeding program.
 We also discuss breeding rights among the breeders we work with, as this decision is not one that we feel should be our decision alone.
 Many years of hard work and experience is involved in these lines, and we take that very seriously. *We will be offering limited AKC registration in the near future to be included with our pups along with microchip ID.

 PLEASE KNOW we do not just hand out breeding rights.
 We go through an extensive process when deciding to offer breeding rights as we have a commitment to these lines, the breed itself, and to our fellow breeders we have come to know, respect, and work with.
 Breeding these dogs is challenging and requires an ethical and experienced approach.
 Thank you for respecting our values and our position regarding these types of inquiries.
 If we agree to offer breeding rights, please know there is an additional fee and possibly additional terms.